Zorin95670/e2e-test-runner/README.md

-Then I expect the HTML element "<selector>" to be hidde Then I expect the HTML element "<selector>" to be disabled Then I expect the HTML element "<selector>" to be enabled Then I expect the HTML element "<selector>" width is <width>
+Then I expect the HTML element "<selector>" to be hidde Then I expect the HTML element "<selector>" to be disabled Then I expect the HTML element "<selector>" to be enabled Then I expect the HTML element "<selector>" is checked Then I expect the HTML element "<selector>" is not checked Then I expect the HTML element "<selector>" width is <width>
 Then I expect the HTML element "<selector>" height is <height>
 Then I expect the HTML element "<selector>" to be at position <x>,<y>
-Then I expect the HTML element "<selector>" to have attribute "<attribute>" with value "<value>" Then I expect the HTML element "<selector>" contains "<text>" Then I expect the HTML element "<selector>" to have value "<value>" Then I expect the HTML element "<selector>" appear <count> time(s) on screen
+Then I expect the HTML element "<selector>" to have attribute "<attribute>" with value "<value>" Then I expect the HTML element "<selector>" contains "<text>" Then I expect the HTML element "<selector>" not contains "<text>" Then I expect the HTML element "<selector>" to have value "<value>" Then I expect the HTML element "<selector>" appear <count> time(s) on screen